AsifRKabir/therapy-aid/README.md

 # Therapy Aid by asifrkabir

-Therapy Aid is a sample React project which provides users a platform where they may purchase various services related to Mental Health and Psychology
+Therapy Aid is a React project which provides users a platform where they may purchase various services related to Mental Health and Psychology

-The live site can be enjoted [here](https://asifrkabir-therapy-aid.netlify.app/)
+The live site can be enjoyed [here](https://asifrkabir-therapy-aid.netlify.app/)

 # Getting Started with Create React App